pyzo/pyzo/doc/yoton/internals.rst

 be non-blocking.
 After changing the design the code got *much* smaller, cleaner and easier to read, and is probably more robust.
-We could also get rid of several classes to buffer data, because with blocking threads the data can sinply be buffered at the queues and sockets.
+We could also get rid of several classes to buffer data, because with blocking threads the data can simply be buffered at the queues and sockets.

 Message framing